-- 5. The department shall allow material incorporated by reference to be filed in electronic form as prescribed by department rule.
+5. The department shall allow adopted rules and material incorporated by reference to be filed in electronic form as prescribed by department rule.
 When a rule is filed for adoption with incorporated material in electronic form, the department's publication of the Florida Administrative Code on its Internet website must contain a hyperlink from the incorporating reference in the rule directly to that material.
-The department may not allow hyperlinks from rules in the Florida Administrative Code to any material other than that filed with and maintained by the department, but may allow hyperlinks to incorporated material maintained by the department from the adopting agency's website or other sites. - (b) Electronically publish on an Internet website managed by the department a weekly publication entitled the "Florida Administrative Weekly," which shall serve as the official Internet website for such publication and must contain: - 1.
-Notice of adoption of, and an index to, all rules filed during the preceding week. - 2.
-All notices required by s.
-120.54(3)(a), showing the text of all rules proposed for consideration. - 3.
-All notices of public meetings, hearings, and workshops conducted in accordance with the provisions of s.
-120.525, including a statement of the manner in which a copy of the agenda may be obtained. - 4.
-A notice of each request for authorization to amend or repeal an existing uniform rule or for the adoption of new uniform rules. - 5.
-Notice of petitions for declaratory statements or administrative determinations. - 6.
-A summary of each objection to any rule filed by the Administrative Procedures Committee during the preceding week. - 7.
-A cumulative list of all rules that have been proposed but not filed for adoption. - 8.
-Any other material required or authorized by law or deemed useful by the department.
+The department may not allow hyperlinks from rules in the Florida Administrative Code to any material other than that filed with and maintained by the department, but may allow hyperlinks to incorporated material maintained by the department from the adopting agency's website or other sites.

+(b) Electronically publish on an Internet website managed by the department a continuous revision and publication entitled the "Florida Administrative Register," which shall serve as the official publication and must contain:

+1. All notices required by s.
+120.54(3)(a), showing the text of all rules proposed for consideration.

+2. All notices of public meetings, hearings, and workshops conducted in accordance with s.
+120.525, including a statement of the manner in which a copy of the agenda may be obtained.

+3. A notice of each request for authorization to amend or repeal an existing uniform rule or for the adoption of new uniform rules.

+4. Notice of petitions for declaratory statements or administrative determinations.

+5. A summary of each objection to any rule filed by the Administrative Procedures Committee.

+6. Any other material required or authorized by law or deemed useful by the department.

-The department shall publish a printed version of the Florida Administrative Weekly and make copies available on an annual subscription basis.
-The department may contract with a publishing firm for printed publication of the Florida Administrative Weekly.
+The department may contract with a publishing firm for a printed publication of the Florida Administrative Register and make copies available on an annual subscription basis.